 - Warranty periods

 - Resale value

 In addition, we'll try and cover any other thought which may come to mind during the purchase consideration process for an item this important.

 Omega Seamaster Pros & Cons

-- Longer Power Reserve - The 48 hour power reserve allows you to take the watch off your wrist for longer periods of time before the mainspring becomes completely unwound.
+- Longer Power Reserve - The 48-hour power reserve allows you to take the watch off your wrist for a longer period of time before the mainspring becomes completely unwound.

 - Co-Axial Escapement - The Omega Co-Axial escapement allows you to wait longer intervals between regular servicing and mechanical maintenances.